williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 - Quantum superpositions of conscious states are impossible
 - Quantum entanglement might be necessary for high Φ

 This creates a bridge between quantum mechanics and consciousness that could be tested experimentally.
-If a quantum computer reaches a certain level of integration (high Φ), its quantum superpositions should collapse—deviating from standard quantum mechanics.
+If a quantum computer reaches a certain level of integration (high Φ), its quantum superpositions should collapse deviating from standard quantum mechanics.

 ## Degrees of Consciousness

 One of IIT's most striking claims is that consciousness comes in degrees.
-It's not binary—conscious or not.
+It's not binary conscious or not.
 Everything has some amount of consciousness, from zero (a rock) to maximum (presumably a highly integrated human brain).

 According to IIT:
 - **Simple systems** (like a photodiode) might have tiny amounts of consciousness